Regulatory facts, building and planning approvals

 WorkSafe Victoria takes the lead role in the promotion and enforcement of health and safety in Victorian workplaces.

 This includes the enforcement of regulations relating to plant, dangerous goods and major hazard facilities.
-In Victoria, certain types of plant must not be used in a workplace unless they are registered with the Victorian WorkCover Authority.
+In Victoria, certain types of plant must not be used in a work place unless they are registered with the WorkSafe.
 The Occupational Health and Safety (Plant) Regulations 1995 provide a complete list of plant requiring registration, for example boilers and pressure equipment.

 Generally all developments that involve the construction of new buildings or the alteration of existing buildings will require a building permit to ensure compliance with building codes and fire protection regulations.